 This is an interesting peek at how a search engine might attempt to understand different parts of web pages, and how important they are.
 It has specific applications that it can be used for, such as identifying more relevant information to be used in local search results, or getting a better grasp of what an image might be about.

-Though not stated in the patent application, it may also be used to identify advertisement areas on pages, and lists of links off site.
+Though not stated in the visual segmentation patent application, it may also be used to identify advertisement areas on pages, and lists of links off site.

 Chances are that you may have heard of an approach like this from Microsoft.
 They’ve been writing about something called VIPS: a VIsion based Page Segmentation Algorithm for a while.